IRCrypt/documentation/readme.md

 	2. Full Version

 Obviously **General protocol information** is important for every IRCRypt implementation.
 The main part of IRCrypt is to communicate encrypted in channels with probably more than one other person.
-Because of that the part **Symmetric Cipher** has to be part both in the lite version as well as in the full version.
+Because of that the part **Symmetric Cipher** has to be part of both the lite version as well as the full version.
 In the lite version **Asymmetric Cipher** and **Key Exchange** are not implemented, but there has to be a correct error treatment for incoming messages encrypted with an asymmetric cipher and/or for key exchange requests,